How to Make Your Apartment Feel Like Home

 As you plan your decor scheme, include personal items that mean a lot to you.
 A painting that hung in your grandma’s house, the throw blanket your mom knitted and the mirror from your study abroad trip are all examples of decorations that not only look nice but have sentimental value.

 Surrounding yourself with both new and old items can help make the place feel more like yours.
-That being said, if you have a lot of meaningful belongings, pick and choose just a few.
+If you have a lot of meaningful belongings, pick and choose just a few.
 They should match the rest of your decorating design and not create clutter.

-Most apartments have already been cleaned before a new tenant moves in.
-However, that’s not always the case.
+Most apartments have already been cleaned before a new tenant moves in, but not always.
 Before you put stuff away, do a deep clean.
 This gives you a fresh start both literally and figuratively.
 Plus, you’ll quickly get acquainted with your new space.

 Have a Party